-Key Audit Matters How it was addressed in the Audit The Company's separate statement of financial position as at December 31, 2021 includes investments in subsidiaries and a significant associate of \$13,932,967 million COP, representing 74% of the Company's total assets.
+The Company's separate statement of financial position as at December 31, 2022 includes investments in subsidiaries and a significant associate for \$14,887,371 million COP, representing 71% of the Company's total assets.

+Key Audit Matters

 I have identified the assessment of the recoverability of these investments as a Key Audit Matter because it involves significant judgment in identifying impairment indicators for these investments.
 Additionally, due to the materiality of the balance, it is considered one of the areas of greatest audit attention.

+My audit procedures to evaluate the recoverability of investments in subsidiaries and a significant associate included, among others, the following:

+How it was addressed in the Audit

-My audit procedures to evaluate the recoverability of investments in subsidiaries and a significant associate included, among others, the following: Identification of events, facts, and/or circumstances that indicated the existence of objective evidence of impairment of the value of the investments, based on the impairment tests of the different cash-generating units in the context of the audit of the consolidated financial statements.
-Evaluation of the work performed by the audit team of significant Subsidiaries in relation to the identification of objective evidence of impairment in the underlying assets in the investees.
-Professionals with relevant industry expertise and experience assisted me in: (1) evaluating the key assumptions used in the impairment test performed by the Company on its investment in this significant associate, including input data; (2) performing independent recalculations supported with information obtained from external sources on the discount rate and macroeconomic variables used; and (3) comparing the result of the calculations obtained, with those performed by the Company.
+- Identification of events, facts, and/or circumstances that indicated the existence of objective evidence of impairment of the investments, based on the impairment tests of the different cash-generating units in the context of the audit of the separate financial statements. - Evaluation of the work performed by the audit team of significant Subsidiaries in relation to the identification of objective evidence of impairment in the underlying assets in the investees. - Professionals with relevant industry expertise and experience assisted me in: (1) evaluating the key assumptions used in the impairment test performed by the Company on its investment in this significant associate, including input data; performing independent recalculations supported with information obtained from external sources on the discount rate and macroeconomic variables used; and (3) comparing the result of the calculations obtained, with those performed by the Company.